wp-plugins/wp-spamshield/readme.txt

 == Changelog ==

+= 1.4.1 =
+*released 07/22/14*

+* Fixed a bug in the new security module that prevented users from logging in if they tried to login from `/wp-admin/` instead of going directly to the `wp-login.php` page.
+* Updated the spam filters.

 = 1.4 =
 *released 07/21/14*

 * Added 2 fairly important security enhancements.
 There is a relatively new trend where hackers and link-spammers use search engine bots to do their SQL injections and exploits for them (to avoid leaving a trail back to them).
 Yes, Googlebot is being used for SQL injection exploits.
-(I'll be writing a blog post about this soon.)
+(For more info, see my [blog post about this](http://www.redsandmarketing.com/blog/collision-seo-cybersecurity-googlebot-sql-injection-attacks/).)
 They post a spam comment to a blog that contains a link to a specially crafted exploit URL.
 If the spam comment gets accepted, when search engine spiders crawl the page, and go to the specially crafted exploit URL, the SQL injection happens.
 The SQL injection inserts either a link or bad code to the victim site.
 This version introduces some new protections against these kinds of exploits.
   - **ALL** links in comment and contact form submissions will now be checked for these kinds of exploit URLs, so that these attacks will not originate from your site.
 (This includes the comment author website, the contact form sender's website, and the content of both contact forms and comments will be parsed for links...all included links will be checked.)
 This will also potentially help avoid having Google penalizing your site for linking to bad neighborhoods. (*Automated* spam attempts of this kind were always blocked, but now that we have more intel, the manual human spam attempts of this type will be blocked 100% as well.)
   - Added a new security module to protect your site against these same query-string based SQL Injection attacks and XSS/XST exploits executed through vulnerable request methods.
 * Added new filters to the spam blocking algorithm.